 "Have you ever had to speak publicly?"

-"Do you think celebrities should live their lives publicly?"
+"Do you think celebrities should share their private lives publicly?"

 "Is it better to apologize privately or publicly?"